Bureau of Land Management Wilderness Recommendation Process

 For areas identified after 1991 as having wilderness characteristics, protective management required under Section 603(c) of FLPMA does not apply.
 There is no pending Congressional wilderness decision for these areas, and so non-impairment management is not required.
 If the Record of Decision (ROD) in the BLM's Resource Management Plan (RMP) is to protect wilderness characteristics, the RMP further specifies the management actions that will be implemented to achieve protection.
 This protection is a resource allocation that will continue for the duration of the RMP and may be modified or changed through a new RMP.

-Inventory policy between 1993 and 2012 relied on the original inventory practices and some short-term policies developed during that time.
-Although there were several attempts at developing national policy for maintaining a continuing inventory of lands with wilderness characteristics, it was not until 2012 that BLM finalized a manual establishing national policy (Manual 6310 - Conducting Wilderness Characteristics Inventory of BLM Lands, March 15, 2012).
-While some technical differences exist in the inventories occurring between 1993 and 2012, the fundamental process has remained essentially unchanged throughout the history of BLM's efforts to inventory its lands containing wilderness characteristics.
+Lastly, some minor variations in the wilderness inventory procedure exists.
+Inventory procedures between 1976 and and 2012 relied on a policy called "the blue book" as clarified by several memorandums.
+In 2012, BLM finalized a manual incorporating the previous policy with a number of clarifying policies to establish Manual 6310 - Conducting Wilderness Characteristics Inventory of BLM Lands.
+While some technical differences exist in the inventories occurring before and after 2012, the fundamental process has remained essentially unchanged throughout the history of BLM's inventory of its lands for wilderness characteristics.